LaranjoTomas/Universe/Education/RSA/Everything.md

 - **Pre-existing Knowledge (Bootstrapping):** A small set of initially trusted nodes can introduce and authenticate others, extending a "web of trust."
 - **Trust Paths:** If Node A trusts Node B, and Node B trusts Node C, Node A might indirectly trust Node C. The challenge is verifying the strength of these paths in a dynamic network.
 - **Out-of-Band Verification:** Sometimes, trust can be established through physical interaction, like scanning a QR code with a public key in person before digital connection.
+##### In SOPKM (Self-organized Public Key Management)

+In this model, users emit certificates based on personal acquaintance.
+One certificate is a connection between nodes and its public key, contains the public key, the identity of the node and the signature of the one who emited it (issuer).
+This certificates are stored and distributed by the users themselves.
+##### In SSAWN (Self-securing AD-hoc Wireless networks)

+This method utilizes a local model of trust, a node is considered trustworthy if a certain number of entities which are trustworthy claim him trusthworthy during a specified time.
+Once a node is trusted by the network, he is globaly accepted has a trustworthy node.
+SSAWN utilizes a mechanism of shared secret where the global secret key (SK) which is distributed to all nodes.
+Whichever "k" nodes that have a part of the secret build a distributed certificate authority.

 ### SOPKM (Self-Organized Public Key Management)
 - Users issue and store certificates locally.